 Can I cancel anytime?

-You can try an annual plan risk-free for 30 days, and a monthly plan for 5 days.
-If you’re not satisfied with your membership, you can get a refund within the appropriate trial period as long as you haven’t violated our Terms of Service.
+You can try a plan risk-free for 30 days.
+If you're not satisfied with your membership, you'll be able to get a refund within the 30-day period.

-Do I keep my Vimeo PRO or Vimeo Business features if I switch to Live?
+Do I keep my Vimeo PRO or Vimeo Business features when I switch to Premium?

 Are there overages or fees based on the number of viewers?